artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 csrrs t1, 0x7F9, t2
 ```

-- Finally, reorder the code of the ```loop_k``` loop to improve performance, and calculate the CPI for the configuration of the previous item (all VeeR EH1 features enabled).
+- Reorder the code of the ```loop_k``` loop to improve performance, and calculate the CPI for the configuration of the previous item (all VeeR EH1 features enabled).
 Explain the reason for the improvement achieved by the reordering, focusing on the reduction of the impact of the data/structural/control hazards.

-## Exercise 2 (extension)
-Download the following project: [C-Assembly_Filter](https://drive.google.com/file/d/1tjkmxy05dDP707fF0TR4bMYCx_8zYlSa/view?usp=sharing).
-It includes the program from Exercise 2, first in C and then in RISC-V assembly language (in the latter we have removed the REPEAT loop).

-Place a breakpoint at line 29 of the C file and execute the program in the RVfpga-Whisper simulator.
+Finally, confirm that the results obtained in the original program and the reordered program are the same.
+For that purpose, download the following project: [C-Assembly_Filter](https://drive.google.com/file/d/1tjkmxy05dDP707fF0TR4bMYCx_8zYlSa/view?usp=sharing).
+It includes the program from Exercise 2, first in C and then in RISC-V assembly language (in the latter we have removed the ```REPEAT``` loop).
+Place a breakpoint at line 29 of the C file and execute the program.
 Compare the results obtained by the C program and its translation to RISC-V assembly.
-Note that you can visualize the values of the Salida array in the Variables window for the program in C, and in the Memory window (address 0xf0040000) for the program in assembly.

-Reorder the program in assembly language as in the last item of Exercise 2 and confirm if the results for the Salida array are still correct.
+Note that you can visualize the values of the ```Salida``` array in the ```Variables``` window for the program in C, and in the ```Memory``` window (address 0xf0040000) for the program in assembly.
+Then, reorder the program in assembly language as in the last item above and confirm if the results for the ```Salida``` array are still correct.